Finite temperature single-particle Green's function in the Lieb-Liniger model: Monte Carlo sampling scheme

 Crucially, we find that the number of MCMC steps $\ell_{\rm max}$ needed to reconstruct $C(x,t)$ with high accuracy is drastically lower than the number of $\ket \bmu$ states that meaningfully contribute to the sum in \eqref{eq:Cxt2}.
 For thermal states this enables us to probe significantly higher temperatures and system sizes than previous approaches.
-We now focus on thermal expectation values, set $h$ such that $n=N/L = 1$ and construct the representative eigenstate $\ket \blambda$ by requiring the finite-$N$ distribution of its Bethe rapidities to smoothly match the profile of the thermodynamic root density $\rho(\lambda)$ chosen, see e.g.~\cite{essler2024statistics}.
+We now focus on thermal expectation values, and set $h$ such that $n=N/L = 1$.
+We note that for $L \to \infty$ results for thermal states depend only on the two dimensionless parameters \be \gamma=c\, n^{-1}\ ,\qquad \tau={T}\,{n^{-2}}\ . \ee In \cref{fig:stationary} we plot the values of $M_{\blambda,\bmu}/L$ sampled in single runs of MCMC, for several choices of $\tau$ and $\gamma$.
+As we increase $L=N$, the variance $\sigma_m^2$ of the distribution is seen to decrease, \emph{cf.}~also the inset of \cref{fig:s_vs_M_c_infty}, which shows for $\gamma=\infty$ and $\tau=20$ that $\sigma_m(L)\sim\alpha/L^\beta$ \footnote{We verified that a polynomial decay $\alpha/L^\beta$ fits well $\sigma_m(L)$ for all the pairs ($\tau$, $\gamma$) in \cref{fig:stationary}.}.
+This suggests that in the large $L$ limit the $\ket \bmu$ states that contribute non-negligibly to the Lehmann representation \eqref{eq:Cxt2} have $M_{\blambda,\bmu}/L$ values sharply peaked around an average $m[\rho]$ (here $\rho(\lambda)$ is the rapidity density, see Appendix \ref{appendix:GME}).